samuelgr/Xidi/README.md

 Configuration file sections that define custom mappers contain two types of settings: top-level settings and element mappers.

 Currently the only available *top-level setting* is "Template" whose value is the name of any other mapper, be it built-in or custom.
 This has the effect of copying all of the element mappers from the template mapper to use as a starting point for the custom mapper.
 Individual element mappers can still be specified, and these are applied as modifications to the template.
-Specifying a template is optional; if no template is specified, then Xidi assumes the custom mapper is being built from scratch.
+Use of a template is optional; in the absence of a template the custom mapper is built from scratch.
 Ordering of custom mapper definitions within the configuration file is not important.
 In the preceding example, "FancyMapper1" is allowed to use any of "Game2," "Three," and "4thMapper" as a template even though their definitions appear later in the configuration file.
 However, self-references and circular references are forbidden, and Xidi will flag an error if any such issues are detected.

 An *element mapper* defines how Xidi should process input from a specific XInput controller element.
 For example, an element mapper assigned to the A button might specify that input should be routed to button 1 on a virtual controller.
 At the same time, another element mapper assigned to trigger LT might specify that input should be routed to the RotZ axis on the virtual controller.